With no annual fee and more points for US supermarket purchases, the Amex EveryDay® Credit Card offers solid rewards for everyday spending.

 You’ll also like…

-- Travel protection.
 You’ll have access to the American Express Global Assist Hotline and Roadside Assistance Hotline, which you can use if you find yourself in a pinch on vacation.
-Also, get complimentary car rental and travel accident insurance.
+Complimentary car rental and travel accident insurance are also included.

 What to watch out for

 Limited time for balance transfers.

 To take advantage of the intro APR for balance transfers, you need to make transfers within the first 60 days after you open your account.

 Because the Amex EveryDay® Credit Card is an American Express, you might not have as many opportunities to use it overseas as you would a Visa or Mastercard.